Skip to content

 Key takeaways

-- Real-estate businesses keep records for 15 years, not the general 5
+6. Real-estate VAT records are kept for 15 years after the end of the tax period, not the general 5

 Why real estate is treated differently